Chalysis/Markovid/README.md

 We will use **Markov Chains** for modelling.

 ## Hypothesis
-The objective of the project consists of looking for revealing information concerning the data obtained by the COVID-19 pandemic from different sources.
+The objective of the project consists of looking for revealing information concerning the vaccination data obtained by the COVID-19 pandemic from different national sources.
 Different computational and mathematical methods, such as Markov chains, will be used to achieve these results and perform a probability-based model to obtain revealing information.